fluhus/goat/README.md

-# goat
+# Goat

 ```
 go get github.com/fluhus/goat
 ```

-goat (short for go-templates) allows one to easily generate golang source from templates using `go generate`.
+Goat (short for go-templates) allows one to easily generate golang source from templates using `go generate`.

 ## Example